Margaret FitzGibbon1

 Last Edited=8 Mar 2004

-Margaret Harbord was born circa 1667.1 She was the daughter of William Harbord and Mary Duck.1 She married Robert King, 2nd Baron Kingston, son of John King, 1st Baron Kingston and Catherine Fenton, on 17 February 1689/90.1 She died on 3 September 1698.1 She was buried on 24 September 1698 at St. James's-in-the-Fields, Chiswick, London, England.1 She died intestate and her estate was administered on 3 April 1699.1
+Margaret Harbord was born circa 1667.1 She was the daughter of William Harbord and Mary Duck.1 She married Robert King, 2nd Baron Kingston, son of John King, 1st Baron Kingston and Catherine Fenton, on 17 February 1689/90.1 She died on 3 September 1698.1 She was buried on 24 September 1698 at St. James's-in-the-Fields, Chiswick, London, EnglandG.1 She died intestate and her estate was administered on 3 April 1699.1

-As a result of her marriage, Margaret Harbord was styled as Baroness Kingston on 17 February 1689/90.
+After her marriage, Margaret Harbord was styled as Baroness Kingston on 17 February 1689/90.
 From 17 February 1689/90, her married name became King.1

 Citations